Multiple Time-Frame Analysis

 Multiple time frames analysis equals using 2 chart time-frames to trade oil - a shorter one used for trading and a longer one to check Oil trend.

-Since it is always good to follow the trend, in Multiple Timeframe Analysis, the longer time frame gives us the direction of the longterm trend.
+Since it's always good to follow the market trend, in Multiple Time Frame Analysis, the longer timeframe gives us the direction of the long-term trend.

-Remember there's a popular saying by many Oil Trading and stock market investors that says: "The trend is your friend" - never go against the crude market.
+Remember there's a popular saying by many Oil Trading and stock market investors that says: "The oil trend is your friend" - never go against the crude trading market.

 Scalpers